 The Age of Digital Nomads Is Here

-The cloud and new technology has transformed the way that we live and work.
+The cloud and new technology have transformed the way that we live and work.

 The days of looking at remote working as a distant dream is over.
 The landscape is changing, and experts predict that remote work will equal, if not overcome fixed office working by 2025.